St Pancras railway station

-The station was constructed by the Midland Railway (MR), which had an extensive rail network across the Midlands and the North of England, but no dedicated line into London.
+The station was constructed by the Midland Railway (MR), to connect its extensive rail network, across the Midlands and North of England, to a dedicated line into London.
 After rail traffic problems following the 1862 International Exhibition, the MR decided to build a connection from Bedford to London with its own terminus.
-The station was designed by William Henry Barlow and constructed with a single-span iron roof.
-Following the station's opening on 1 October 1868, the MR constructed the Midland Grand Hotel on the station's façade, which has been widely praised for its architecture and is now a Grade I listed building along with the rest of the station.
+The station was designed by William Henry Barlow, with wrought iron pillars supporting a single-span roof.
+At 689 feet (210 m) by 240 feet (73.2 m) wide, and 100 feet (30.5 m) high, it was then the largest enclosed space in the world.
+Following the station's opening 1 October 1868, the MR built the Midland Grand Hotel on the station's façade.
+George Gilbert Scott won the competition to design it, with an ornate Gothic red-brick scheme.
+St Pancras has been widely praised for its architecture and is now a Grade I listed building.

+St Pancras came under threat during the 20th century; damaged in both World War I and World War II by bombs, and then in the late 1960s by plans to demolish it entirely and divert services to King's Cross and Euston stations.
+A passionate campaign to save the station, led by the Victorian Society, Jane Hughes Fawcett, and Poet Laureate John Betjeman, was successful, and St Pancras was awarded Grade I listed status just 10 days before demolition was due to commence.